 Now hiring delivery team position.
 Shifts are mid-afternoon and evening.
 Delivery team members are responsible for using carts, dollies and pallet jacks to transport goods to and from the loading dock, store room, and other campus locations.
 They receive, unpack and reconcile product received against product order guides.
 D-team members are also responsible for reviewing, packing and delivering requisitions to other campus locations.
 They must practice First In First Out (FIFO) product rotation and safe pushing, pulling and lifting techniques.
 They are maintain storage spaces (freezers, coolers, store rooms, loading docks and equipment) in a clean and orderly fashion, including sweeping, mopping, organizing product and wiping down shelving and equipment.
 Training as a barista/cashier is also required to diversify their skill set.
 Minimum weekly hours are set at 8 hours per week, schedule permitting.

 Brooks Lounge Attendants report to the Assistant Director and Student Manager.
-Responsibilities include: ticket sales and ticket distribution for campus events as well as cash handling for billiard tables, food, and beverages.
+Responsibilities include: ticket sales and ticket distribution for campus events as well as cash handling for billiard tables.
 Some other responsibilities include: preserving security in the Brooks Lounge, issuing and maintaining game equipment, reporting equipment failures to the Student Manager, keeping tables and equipment clean, and providing customers with a suitable study lounge environment.
 In some instances attendants are in charge of scorekeeping of billiards tournaments.
 Students with an aptitude for great customer service and a strong, independent work ethic are encouraged to apply.

 Building Managers report directly to the Assistant Director and the Building Supervisors (BS).
 BM's aid the Building Supervisors in the supervision of the AMU.
 Responsibilities include: assisting the Building Supervisors in the opening and closing of the AMU, coordinating events, ensuring building security and safety, and basic cleaning and maintenance.
 In the absence of a BS, BM's assume those duties and responsibilities.